 continued DRC Error Description Floating Driver You can mark the pin unused if it is not going to be used in the current design.
 Pins marked unused are ignored by the Design Rules Check.
 Unconnected Bus Interface You must connect this bus interface to a compatible port because it is required connection.
 Required Bus Interface Connection You must connect this bus interface before you can generate the design.
 These are typically silicon connection rules.
 Exceeded Allowable Instances for Core Some IP cores can only be instantiated a certain number of times for legal design.
 For example, there can only be one CortexM1 or CoreMP7 in a design because of silicon limitations.
 You must remove the extra instances.
 This check is technology-dependent.
 Incompatible Family Configuration The instance is not configured to work with this project's Family setting.
 Either it is not supported by this family or you need to re-instantiate the core.
 This DRC check is family/technology-dependent.
 No RTL License, No Obfuscated License, No Evaluation License You do not have the proper license to generate this core.
 Contact Microchip SoC to obtain the necessary license.
 No Top level Ports There are no ports on the top level.
-To auto-connect top- level ports, right-click the Canvas and choose Auto- connect Self-Instantiation A component cannot instantiate itself-This is reported only in the Log/Message window.
+To auto-connect top-level ports, right-click the Canvas and choose Auto-connect Self-Instantiation The component <component_name> corresponds to the current SmartDesign design.
+A component cannot instantiate itself.</component_name> Note: This message is reported only in the Log Window.